John Coffee: Career

 Coffee was a merchant, land speculator, and surveyor.
 He was considered the most even-tempered and least selfish of Jackson's lifelong friends.
 Described as a big, awkward man, careless of dress, and slow of speech, Coffee was also said to be kindly, tactful, and wise.
 In 1800, he traded a 14-year-old enslaved girl named Susana for 175 pecks of salt in Ste.
 Genevieve, Missouri.

 In early 1806, Coffee challenged Nathaniel A. McNairy to a duel for publishing derogatory statements about Jackson.
 The duel occurred on March 1, 1806, over the Tennessee line in Kentucky.
 McNairy unintentionally fired before the "word", wounding Coffee in the thigh.
 In return, McNairy offered to lay down his pistol and give Coffee an extra shot.
-The weapons used in this duel were also used in the Jackson-Dickinson duel on May 30, 1806.
+The weapons used in this duel were also used in the Jackson–Dickinson duel on May 30, 1806.

 Militia service in the War of 1812

 At the beginning of the War of 1812, Coffee raised the 2nd Regiment of Volunteer Mounted Riflemen, composed mostly of Tennessee militiamen (and a few men from Alabama).
 In December 1812, Governor Willie Blount had called out the Tennessee militia in response to a request from General James Wilkinson and the U.S. Secretary of War.
-Under Jackson's command, Coffee led 600 men in January 1813 to Natchez, Mississippi Territory, via the Natchez Trace.
+Under Jackson's command, Coffee participated in the Natchez Expedition, leading 600 men in January 1813 to Natchez, Mississippi Territory, via the Natchez Trace.
 They reached it ahead of the other troops, who traveled via flatboats on the major rivers.
 After the two groups reunited in Natchez, Wilkinson and the U.S. government disbanded Jackson's troops.
 They returned to Nashville, reaching it on May 18, 1813.
 On September 4, 1813, Coffee was involved in the Andrew Jackson-Benton brothers fight in Nashville.
 He knocked Thomas Benton down a flight of stairs after Benton failed to hit Jackson, who was brawling with Jesse Benton Jr. In October 1813, the 2nd Regiment was combined with Colonel Cannon's Mounted Regiment and the 1st Regiment of Volunteer Mounted Gunmen to form a militia brigade of mounted infantry.
 Coffee was promoted to brigadier-general and placed in command.